Last update: 08.12.2019

-We’ve touched on it in the points above, but a VPN is a smart service to use if you’re keen to remain anonymous and safe online.
+We’ve touched on it above, but a VPN is a good service to use if you’re keen on remaining anonymous and safe online.
 There are a number of services on the market, each of which has something slightly different to offer, from encryption to server numbers.

 What they have in common, however, is the ability to give you peace of mind when operating in the digital space.